16

 Day08

-A leisure morning with a short walk today at the end of Imjatse valley to Chukung, the last settlement around remote Khumbu area, from Dingboche head further east towards Island Peak or Imjatse Peak with an overnight stop at Chukung.
-Afternoon hike to Chukung Ri at above 5,550 m high, offering a grand vista of surrounding giant peaks beneath towering Lhotse and Nuptse mountains.
+A leisurely morning with a short walk today at the end of Imjatse valley to Chukung, the last settlement around the remote Khumbu area, from Dingboche head further east towards Island Peak or Imjatse Peak with an overnight stop at Chukung.
+Afternoon hike to Chukung Ri at above 5,550 m, offering a grand vista of the surrounding giant peaks beneath towering Lhotse and Nuptse mountains.

 Day09